Terms & conditions (Flights-only bookings)

 Carriage of skis/snowboards by air

 As more skiers and snowboarders take their own equipment on holiday, charter airlines are finding it harder to cope with the extra weight, increasing the risk of luggage being off-loaded from aircraft.
-In common with all other major winter sports operators, we have therefore introduced a paid for service per pair of skis/snowboard bag up to a maximum weight of 15kg for a single bag, and where offered, up to 20kg for a double bag.
+In common with all other major winter sports operators, we have therefore introduced a paid for service.
+Ski carriage can be purchased per set of skis or snowboard and not per bag, with a maximum weight limit of 15kg.
+If you're planning to take two sets of skis or two snowboards in one bag, you must purchase two ski carriage extras, however the total weight must not exceed 23kg.

 Ski/board carriage can be added during online booking, or over the phone via our contact centre.